Esteemed alumna returns for a special seminar

 This seminar will be of interest to current staff and students from a variety of disciplines and is a talk that should not be missed.
 Head of Nursing Studies Aisha Holloway, is particularly excited to welcome her back to the University, "We are absolutely delighted to welcome our alumna, Anne Marie back here with us in Nursing Studies at The University of Edinburgh.
 Her career and contribution to the nursing profession has been outstanding, at the highest level of thinking and influence.
 She is held in the highest regard both here in the U.K. but also globally and is an exemplar of what nursing can achieve.
 My message to colleagues and students alike, come along and be challenged, encouraged and inspired by her

 The event takes place at the Meadows Lecture Theatre, Doorway 4, Old Medical Building on Friday the 12th October at 1pm – 2pm and there will also be a chance to chat over refreshments at a reception afterward.
-Everyone is welcome and the event is free but spaces are limited to secure your ticket now by clicking the button below:

 Watch this video to hear Anne Marie talking about her journey into nursing and academia.